AdobeDocs/journey-optimizer.es-ES/help/using/rn/e-release-notes.md

 <table>
 <thead>
 <tr>
-<th><strong>Journey Agent: Creación de contenido de canal</strong><br/></th>
+<th><strong>Journey Agent: Channel Content Create</strong><br/></th>
 </tr>
 </thead>
 <tbody>
 <tr>
 <td>
-<p>Con tecnología de <strong>Adobe Experience Platform Agent Orchestrator</strong>, <strong>Journey Agent</strong> está disponible en Journey Optimizer y le permite analizar recorridos a través de una <strong>interfaz de lenguaje natural</strong>.
-Ahora también puede generar y administrar contenido específico del canal directamente en Journey Agent, creando contenido para canales como correo electrónico y push, aplicando y previsualizando plantillas, refinando el tono y el estilo mediante mensajes y abriendo contenido en <strong>Content Designer</strong> para la edición en contexto.</p>
+<p>Powered by <strong>Adobe Experience Platform Agent Orchestrator</strong>, <strong>Journey Agent</strong> is available in Journey Optimizer and enables you to analyze journeys through a <strong>natural language interface</strong>.
+You can now also generate and manage channel-specific content directly in Journey Agent, creating content for channels such as email and push, applying and previewing templates, refining tone and style through prompts, and opening content in <strong>Content Designer</strong> for in-context editing.</p>
 </td>
 </tr>
 </tbody>